hwayne/lets-prove-leftpad/verifast-rust/README.md

 ### How to run

-Download the latest [`nightly build`](https://github.com/verifast/verifast/releases/tag/nightly) for your platform, extract the archive to anywhere on your computer (on Macs, first [remove the quarantine bit](https://github.com/verifast/verifast?tab=readme-ov-file#binaries)), and run `path/to/verifast/bin/vfide leftpad.rs`.
+Download the latest [nightly build](https://github.com/verifast/verifast/releases/tag/nightly) for your platform, extract the archive to anywhere on your computer (on Macs, first [remove the quarantine bit](https://github.com/verifast/verifast?tab=readme-ov-file#binaries)), and run `path/to/verifast/bin/vfide leftpad.rs`.
 In the IDE, click the Play toolbar button to verify the program.

+Note: This example is also in the [VeriFast test suite](https://github.com/verifast/verifast/blob/master/tests/rust/purely_unsafe/leftpad.rs) and [runs in CI](https://github.com/verifast/verifast/actions/workflows/build.yml).

 ### Addendum: using `leftpad` in safe code